On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702

 Recently, a peculiar long-duration high energy transient is discovered, denoted as GRB 250702B/EP2050702a, which is first reported by \textit{Fermi}/GBM as a series of individual GRBs: GRB 250702B, GRB 250702D and GRB 250702E \citep{GBM_GCN_250702B,GBM_GCN_250702D,GBM_GCN_250702E,GBM_GCN_250702BDE} on July 2nd, 2025.
 The gamma-ray\footnote{In this work, gamma-ray means photons with energy greater than about 10 keV, which is also called soft gamma-ray or hard x-ray.
 On contrast, soft x-ray photons with energy below about 10 keV.} emission of this event is also detected by Konus-Wind \citep{KW_GCN}, SVOM/GRM \citep{GRM_GCN}, Swift/BAT \citep{BAT_GCN}, \textit{Insight}-HXMT and GECAM-B. Prompt soft X-ray emission is detected by EP/WXT \citep{EP_GCN_1} and MAXI \citep{MAXI_GCN}.
-Interestingly, stacking data of EP/WXT suggest that this transient has already emerged one day before the GBM gamma-ray trigger of GRB 250702B.
-X-ray follow-up of Swift/XRT \citep{XRT_GCN}, EP/FXT \citep{EP_GCN_2} and hard X-ray of NuSTAR \citep{NUSTAR_GCN} reveal a fading X-ray source with a featureless absorbed power-law spectrum.
+Interestingly, stacking data of EP/WXT suggest that this transient has already emerged in soft X-ray band about one day before the gamma-ray detection of GRB 250702B \citep{EP_GCN_1}.
+X-ray follow-up observations with Swift/XRT \citep{XRT_GCN}, EP/FXT \citep{EP_GCN_2} and hard X-ray of NuSTAR \citep{NUSTAR_GCN} reveal a fading X-ray source with a featureless absorbed power-law spectrum.
 Observations in optical, near-IR and radio are also preformed.
-Especially, \cite{Levan_GCN} reported an extremely red fast-fading counterpart located on the non-nuclear region of a disc-like galaxy with HST.
-A detailed summary of these observations could be found in \cite{2025arXiv250714286L}.
+Especially, \citet{Levan_GCN} reported an extremely red fast-fading counterpart located on the non-nuclear region of a disc-like galaxy with HST.
 The EP location of this source is RA=284.6895\,deg, Dec=-7.8738\,deg \citep{EP_GCN_1}.
-As of this writing, accurate redshift ($z$) of GRB 250702B/EP2050702a is absent and is roughly estimated to be $0.1 < z < 1$ \citep{2025arXiv250714286L}.
+Redshift ($z$) of this source is measured to be 1.036 \citep{gompertz_jwst_2025}.